Rigidity for von Neumann algebras of graph product groups II. Superrigidity results

 \subsection{Wreath-like product groups}

-In \cite{CIOS21} it was introduced a new category of groups called \emph{wreath-like product groups}.
+In \cite{CIOS21} a new category of groups called \emph{wreath-like product groups} was introduced.
 To recall their construction let $A$ and $B$ be any countable groups and let $B \ca I$ be an action on a countable set.
 One says $W$ is a wreath-like product of $A$ and $B\ca I$ if it can be realized as a group extension

 which satisfies the following properties: \begin{enumerate} \item [a)] $A_i\cong A$ for all $i\in I$, and \item [b)] the action by conjugation of $W$ on $\bigoplus_{i\in I} A_i$ permutes the direct summands according to the rule \end{enumerate} The class of all such wreath-like groups is denoted by $\W\R(A, B\ca I)$.
 When $I= B$ and the action $B\ca I$ is by translation this consists of so-called regular wreath-like product groups and we simply denote their class by $\W\R(A, B)$.